-Students can consult their exam papers within a certain delay at the Exam Office, in the presence of the Professor and/or the Head of the concerned Academic Department.
+Students can consult their exam papers within 5 working days from receiving the transcript at the Exam Office, in the presence of the Professor and/or the Head of the concerned Academic Department.
 No other advocate may be present.
 The purpose of the meeting is to better understand the grading and the strengths and weaknesses of the submitted exam paper.